 A core Sustain management team member since 2005, Ms. Kate Kane brings 30 years of diverse experience to our communication and protocol systems.
 With a journalism degree from Marquette University and a master’s degree from the University of Michigan School of Public Health, Ms. Kane brings an objective eye to our documents, systems and outreach needs.
 Her background as an editor for several major medical publications provides skills critical to our quality control and quality assurance policy.

 An energetic self-starter, Kate’s done everything from to managing accounting functions for multi-million dollar enterprises to starting and running her own catering and restaurant business.
-Prior to returning to Sacramento to support Sustain’s growing business, Ms. Kane was a long-time resident of Santa Cruz County (living near Freedom).
+Prior to returning to Sacramento to support Sustain’s growing business, Ms. Kane lived along California’s Central Coast for many years.
 During her sojourn there, she worked as the development director for a large public health organization and as a grower analyst/accounts manager for the largest producer of private label fresh-cut salads in North America.
 Back in Sacramento, Ms. Kane continues her pursuit of the perfect pizza crust, scours the streets for good eats at diners and dives, and promotes the Sacramento Valley’s “locavore” culture.

 JoAnne Obata, MBA